-- Tap the symbol on any report to share a screenshot of the report. - Tap the 🕦 symbol to view a description of the report. - To view a different report, tap the drop-down menu above the report, or go to the Main Menu. - On all reports except the Daily Graph and Estimated A1c, you can select to show information about your last 7, 14, 30 or 90 days.
+- Tap the < symbol on any report to share a screenshot of the report. - Tap the 🚯 symbol to view a description of the report. - From any report screen, swipe left or right to view the next or previous report. - On all reports except the Daily Graph and Estimated A1c, you can select to show information about your last 7, 14, 30 or 90 days.